cobaltt7/strife.js/README.md

         - Return an array of choice objects.
           It will be truncated to fit the 25-item limit automatically.
         - Note that Discord does not require users to select values from the options, so handle values appropriately.
-        - Also note that TypeScript cannot automatically infer the type of the `interaction` parameter, however, it will error if you set it incorrectly, so make sure you manually specify it as `AutocompleteInteraction` (or `AutocompleteInteraction<"cached" | "raw">` for guild-only commands).

 To retrieve option values at runtime, you can utilize the second `options` parameter of the command handler.
 You can always use discord.js's `interaction.options` API, however, the `options` parameter is a key-value object of options.